mtumilowicz/java12-introduction-to-reactive-programming-workshop/README.md

 items to current subscribers until it is closed.

 ## data flow

 ```
 PUBLISHER -> PROCESSOR -> PROCESSOR -> SUBSCRIBER
 ```

 We have two scenarios:

 * `Publisher` is slow, `Subscriber` is fast (best scenario)
-* `Publisher` is fast, `Subscriber` is slow (the `Subscriber` must deal with excessive data - the most naive approach is just to drop all excessive data - so the data will be irrevitable)
+* `Publisher` is fast, `Subscriber` is slow (the `Subscriber` must deal

+with excessive data - the most naive approach is just to drop all excessive data - so the data will be lost)

 Note that if we have multiple `subscribers` and one `publisher` - they are receiving elements in the same order.

 ## interaction steps

 1. implement `Flow.Publisher` (using, for example `SubmissionPublisher<T>`) and `Flow.Subscriber`
 1. the subscriber attempts to subscribe to the publisher by calling the `subscribe(Flow.Subscriber<? super T> subscriber)